 Student media are afforded the same editorial freedoms and privileges as external media.
 Campus access privileges that the Rider student body enjoys* should not be denied to the representatives of student media.
 The University’s starting position toward student media is a presumption of openness, in keeping with the educational, engaged learning and hands-on experiences provided to the University’s communication and journalism students.

 Student media access may be restricted only in the following cases: private functions (limited attendance by invitation only); unfolding campus emergencies or safety-related incidents such as, but not limited to, fires, injuries, car accidents, structural hazards; and situations where there is a reasonable expectation of privacy.

 Representatives of student media seeking access for reporting purposes to closed educational forums (classrooms when class is in session; designated quiet-study areas; research labs) should seek permission from the appropriate professors or administrators in advance.
 Professors and administrators may contact the Office of University Marketing & Communications for guidance regarding appropriate access, or limits thereupon.

 At campus events, the University can not guarantee privacy or anonymity.

-Questions that arise regarding implementation of this media policy for external media should be directed to the Office of University Marketing and Communications.
+Questions that arise regarding implementation of this media policy for external media should be directed to the Office of University Marketing & Communications.

-Questions that occur regarding implementation of this media policy for student and campus media should be directed to the Office of University Marketing and Communications.
-The Office of University Marketing and Communications shall collaborate with the designated representative of the Department of Communication and Journalism, in advance of rendering a decision when possible.
+Questions that occur regarding implementation of this media policy for student and campus media should be directed to the Office of University Marketing & Communications.
+The Office of University Marketing & Communications shall collaborate with the designated representative of the Department of Communication and Journalism, in advance of rendering a decision when possible.
 Further consultation may occur with relevant club/organization advisors.